gramineproject/graphene/Documentation/building.rst

 - To build with ``-Werror``, run :command:`make WERROR=1`.

-- To specify custom mirrors for downloading the Glibc source, use :command:`make GLIBC_MIRRORS=...`.
+- To specify custom mirrors for downloading the glibc source, use :command:`make GLIBC_MIRRORS=...` (and MUSL_MIRRORS for musl).

 - Each part of Graphene can be built separately in the subdirectories.
 For example, to build only the Pal component, use :command:`make -c Pal`.